andrewmoles2/rTrainIntroduction/Workshop3/rWorkshop3.md

 In this workshop, the aim is to cover strings and sting manipulation, introduce factors, and type conversion.
 We will be covering:

 *  String variables
-*  String manipulation with Paste, gsub and grep
 *  Introduction to factors (represent categorical data, ordered/un-ordered, levels)
+*  Converting types of data (strings, factors, integers, and numeric)
+*  String manipulation with Paste
 *  Tabulation using factors
-*  Converting types of data (strings, factors, integers, and numeric)

 # Information on how the session is run